ryanschneider/TableViewModel/README.md

 # TableViewModel
 TableViewModel lets you create your UITableView instances declaratively in Swift.
 You can add, insert or remove sections and rows without worrying about implementing UITableViewDelegate and UITableViewDataSource methods.

+TableViewModel registers different types of cells as reusable cells in the TableView, and uses dequeueReusableCellWithIdentifier when it needs them.
+From a performance point of view it is not any different than manually implementing UITableViewDataSource.

 TableViewModel is inspired from [DXTableViewModel](https://github.com/libdx/DXTableViewModel) but it is not a Swift implementation of DXTableViewModel.
 It is written from the ground up in Swift and does many things differently.

 [![CI Status](http://img.shields.io/travis/tbergmen/TableViewModel.svg?style=flat)](https://travis-ci.org/tbergmen/TableViewModel)